jenkinsci/windows-slave-installer-module/README.md

 Windows Agent Installer module for Jenkins
 ---

-This module is a part of the Jenkins core, which provides features for agent management as Windows services.
+This module is a part of the Jenkins core, which provides features for managing agents as Windows services.

 Provided features:

-* Installation agents as Windows services powered by the [Windows Service Wrapper (WinSW)](https://github.com/kohsuke/winsw).
+* Installation agents as Windows services, powered by the [Windows Service Wrapper (WinSW)](https://github.com/kohsuke/winsw).
 * GUI option for the JNLP agents, which adds the `Install as a service` menu option.
 * Automatic upgrade of Windows service wrapper versions to keep them aligned with the version from this module.